In the first chapter novel, Grossman ponders:

 This letter, tragically, reflects the death of Grossman’s real mother.
 Hope wasn’t enough.
 What other passage could you think of to rival the poignancy, the sheer humanness in these words?

-The agonising tragedy of a woman, understanding slowly, seeing her death is coming; realising that this would be her last link to her son—that soon she’d be gone forever.
+The agonising tragedy of a woman, understanding slowly, seeing her death is coming; realising that this would be her last link with her only son—and that soon she’d be gone forever.

 And through her words, she represents millions of lives lost during the war.
 I’ve re-read it many times.